Metropolitan Stores: Metropolitan Stores incidents

-On the Christmas evening of December 25, 1930, a blaze erupted from the Artemis Sweets confectionery store and completely demolished the adjoining Metropolitan Store located at 146-148 Colborne Street in Brantford, Ontario.
+On the Christmas evening of December 25, 1930, a blaze erupted from the Artemis Sweets confectionery store and completely demolished the adjoining Metropolitan store located at 146-148 Colborne Street in Brantford, Ontario.
 The fire was brought under control by the local fire department, with the assistance of one pumper and 17 firemen from the Hamilton department.
 The damage was estimated at nearly $150,000.
 Artemis Sweets was not rebuilt but the Metropolitan Store at 146 Colborne Street, was.

-On January 7, 1932, the Metropolitan Store on Dundas Street in London, Ontario was severely damaged in a disastrous fire that began at the T.F.
+On January 7, 1932, the Metropolitan on Dundas Street in London, Ontario was severely damaged in a disastrous fire that began at the T.F.
 Kingsmill Company department store which eventually spread to adjoining shops, including a dry goods store and a crockery company.
 The damage caused a loss estimated at $1 million and required a complete rebuilding of the store.

-On October 22, 1937, a three-alarm fire that raged through three buildings in the downtown area of Göttingen Street in Halifax, Nova Scotia also destroyed the three-storey wooden structure of the Metropolitan Store, as well as water and smoke damage to adjacent firms.
+On October 22, 1937, a three-alarm fire that raged through three buildings in the downtown area of Göttingen Street in Halifax, Nova Scotia also destroyed the three-storey wooden structure of the Metropolitan, as well as water and smoke damage to adjacent firms.
 The local fire department battled the blaze for four hours and damages were estimated at $100,000.

-On September 10, 1938, a fire damaged the top floors of the three-storey Metropolitan Store building at 101st Street and 101A Avenue in Edmonton, Alberta.
+On September 10, 1938, a fire damaged the top floors of the three-storey Metropolitan store building at 101st Street and 101A Avenue in Edmonton, Alberta.
 The building, valued at approximately $100,000, was gutted the following day on the second and third floors and much of the stock (valued at $250,000) was damaged.
 Customers and employees were ordered by store officials to vacate the premises as soon as the smoke was first noticed.
 The building was re-designed and upgraded in 1962.
 When the Metropolitan Store left the building in the early 1980s, the building was converted into offices and was later demolished in 1990.

-On July 31, 1957, a fire which destroyed a whole corner block of stores and second-storey apartments, spread quickly to the adjoining Metropolitan Store and the Lady Ann Dress Shop at the Treasure Island Mall on Wellington Road in Tillsonburg, Ontario.
+On July 31, 1957, a fire which destroyed a whole corner block of stores and second-storey apartments, spread quickly to the adjoining Metropolitan and the Lady Ann Dress Shop at the Treasure Island Mall on Wellington Road in Tillsonburg, Ontario.
 No one was injured and damages were estimated to be well over $100,000.